 In this guide, we’ll explore both of those questions and get you the answers you need to make the right choice for your own oral health and wellness.

 Trading Dentures for Implants: When is the right time?

-Not everyone is a good fit for dental implants, and for those people, dentures may be the next best alternative.
+Not everyone is a good fit for full mouth dental implants, and for those people, dentures may be the next best alternative.
 But for those who have lived with dentures for a while, they often wonder just how green the grass really is on the other side.

 Are dental implants the right next move?
 And when?